wccalvin/cpp-notes/docs/classes-objects.md

 ### Public

 The `public` access specifier provides access to members outside the class.

+### Protected

+It works much like private access specifier, but allows inherited classes to access those class members.

+## Accessor Function

+An _accessor function_, also known as a "getter" function is a public function that returns the value of a `private` member variable.

+- accessor function has the same data type as the member variable.

+## Mutator Function

+A _mutator function_, also known as a "setter" function is a public function that sets the value of a `private` member variable.

+- mutator function usually have `void` as the data type.